 But, what is Canadian whisky?
 Well, Canadian whisky is whisky made in Canada.

 This answer is not an attempt at humor.
 Rather, it points up the identity crisis that afflicts the category today.
 Whatever it was they once made that put Canadian whisky on the map and even earned decades of hegemony over the term “rye”, they don’t do it much any more.
-Today, the vast majority of Canadian whisky is a blend of straight whiskey (mostly distilled from corn) and neutral spirits (entirely distilled from corn).
+Today, the vast majority of Canadian whisky is distilled from corn with small amounts of wheat and/or rye spirits added for component flavor.
 Most bottle labels won’t actually tell you much about the contents, although you can probably count on the spirit being barrel aged at least three years.
-The mainstream Canadian whisky products tend to be cheap, bland and undifferentiated, and will make for a bland, but basically functional Old Fashioned.
+The mainstream Canadian whisky products tend to be cheap, light-bodied, bland and undifferentiated, and will make for a bland, but basically functional Old Fashioned.
 A few new Canadian producers are challenging the current convention with more interesting (and more expensive) products, but these remain few and far between.
 Experiment, if you must.